Research Fellow, Russia/NIS Center

 - Public diplomacy: cultural diplomacy, international broadcasting

-Maxime Audinet is a research fellow at Ifri since 2018 and a PhD Candidate at Paris Nanterre University.
-His research focuses on post-Soviet Russia’s influence through “soft power” and studies the actors and practices of Russian public diplomacy (international broadcasting, cultural diplomacy, digital diplomacy).
+Maxime Audinet is a Research Fellow at Ifri's Russia/NIS Center since 2018 and a PhD Candidate at Paris Nanterre University.
+His research focuses on post-Soviet Russia’s influence through “soft power”, and studies the actors and practices of Russian public diplomacy (international broadcasting, cultural diplomacy, digital diplomacy).
 He has conducted several research studies on the field in Russia.
-Has has taught political science, ethics of war and Russian studies at Sciences Po Paris and Paris Nanterre University and holds a master’s degree in political science (political theory) from the Doctoral School of Sciences Po Paris.
+Has has taught political science, ethics of war and Russian studies at Sciences Po Paris and Paris Nanterre University and holds a Master’s degree in political science (political theory) from the Doctoral School of Sciences Po Paris.

 Rival public diplomacies in the Ukrainian crisis : RT and Ukraine Today Revue d’études comparatives Est-Ouest, vol. 49, n°2, 2018